-The first settlers came in 1854, among them Jacob Branson, Charles W. Dow, Franklin N. Coleman, W. E. Barnes, George Cutler, F.B.
+The first settlers came in 1854: Jacob Branson, Charles W. Dow, Franklin N. Coleman, W. E. Barnes, George Cutler, F.B.
 Varnum, William White, Josiah Hargous, Harrison W. Buckley, and several others.
-They were mostly abolitionists spurred on by the Kansas-Nebraska Act settling in Kansas to make it a Free-State.
+They mainly were abolitionists spurred on by the Kansas-Nebraska Act settling in Kansas to make it a Free-State.
 Renowned Jayhawker Silas Soule was also among the first settlers.
 Like much of eastern Kansas, Vinland struggled in the Bleeding Kansas period to keep the land free from slavery, and at least one man was killed in the Battle of Black Jack in June 1856.

-The town was first named Vineland due to it being the home of William Barnes’ orchards and nursery and all the new settlers quickly planted fruit trees and gardens.
+The town was first named Vineland because it was the home of William Barnes’ orchards and nurseries, and all the new settlers quickly planted fruit trees and gardens.
 Due to a clerical error that omitted the “e,” it became known as Vinland.
 Barnes’s old storage facility still stands and is considered the oldest barn in Douglas County.

 By 1910, the town had become a supply and shipping point for the surrounding agricultural district, with a money order post office, express and telegraph facilities, and a population of 75.